1903–04 Aston Villa F.C. season

-Freddie Miles made his Villa debut in a 7–3 win at Nottingham Forest on 19 December 1903.
+Freddie Miles (269) made his Villa debut in a 7–3 win at Nottingham Forest on 19 December 1903.
 During his first season at Villa he developed a good understanding with Howard Spencer.
+Other debuts were Jack Windmill, Albert Hall, Mart Watkins and Billy Matthews.

 During the season Howard Spencer was captain of the club.
 Arthur Lockett, such a key figure in the Stoke side the previous season, signed for Villa.
 Jack Windmill signed from Halesowen Town making his debut on 7 November 1903 in a 3–1 home win against Newcastle United.
 Bert Hall scored six goals in his nine league outings in the 1903–04 season.
 He was noted as being a hard working outside left player who teamed up well with Joe Bache.

+Fortress Villa Park

+Aston Villa had ended the previous season with nine consecutive home wins.
+Villa faced West Brom in the first home game of the season.